leoTiez/leoTiez/README.md

 Hi there,

 I'm Leo, junior scientist at the CEA in Paris.
 I work on modelling complex biological systems, among others DNA repair mechanisms and neuronal processing.
 I use a lot of Python in my projects, but I've been working with a large palette of different languages, e.g. Java, JavaScript, C++, Solidity, and Julia.
-Currently, try to get a bit more native in Julia.
+Currently, I try to get a bit more native in Julia.

 Check out my research projects:
 - [modelling the DNA repair pathway](https://github.com/users/leoTiez/projects/1) (all repositories are linked to this project)